craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open **DNS Manager**.

-1. Add the following records, copying the values from the web browser.
+1. Add the following records, copying and pasting the values from admin center.

    1. Mail Exchanger (MX).
       | Setting | Value |